Skip to content

 • Flax seed: This is a hidden ingredient that helps add healthiness but doesn’t have much flavor.

-• Chocolate chips: Always a favorite to add in a hint of chocolate!
+• Chocolate chips: Always a favorite to add into energy bites for a hint of chocolate!

 There are plenty of ways to customize these no bake energy balls.
-Grab a bowl and start adding in your favorite variations and make the perfect energy bites for your family!
-Get creative with shredded coconut, white or dark chocolate chips, or use maple syrup instead of honey.
-Below are some of my favorites!
+Grab a bowl and start adding in your favorite variations!

 • Add in an additional scoop of protein powder or collagen for extra protein.